will-henney/turb-t2-paper/notes/chatgpt-logs.md

+---
+jupyter:
+  jupytext:
+    cell_metadata_filter: -all
+    formats: md,ipynb
+    main_language: bash
+    text_representation:
+      extension: .md
+      format_name: markdown
+      format_version: '1.3'
+      jupytext_version: 1.16.1
+---

-# Evaluation of ChatGPT on MHD and Turbulence
+# Evaluation of ChatGPT-4o on MHD Turbulence

 *William Henney, IRyA-UNAM*

-I have recently been researching this topic, which is somewhat outside of my previous expertise but is relevant to a current project I have regarding temperature fluctuations in H II regions.
+I have recently been researching this topic, which is somewhat outside of my prior expertise but is relevant to a current project I have regarding temperature fluctuations in H II regions.
 In the last few weeks I have read many papers and come to some understanding of the topics most relevant to my particular application.
 I decided to ask ChatGPT some questions about it with a view to:

   1. Testing its general knowledge of the field.
   2. Checking that *my* understanding is correct.
   3. Seeing if it can provide any new insights, or help with parts that I am a little unsure of.

+## How did it do?
+In general, it answered surprisingly well.
+Especially compared with the last time I tried something like this, which was over a year ago with version 3.5.
+At that time I was very unimpressed with its answers to MSc-level radiative transfer and stellar atmospheres questions, which were frequently wrong.
+Although it did perform somewhat better at general astronomy questions at the level of the Propedeútico course (still not very well though).

+This time, all its answers are correct as far as I can see.
+The only criticism I have is that it is sometimes a little vague and qualitative.
+However, on the occasions that I asked it to be more quantitative, it did give a good answer (see the question about the Mach and Reynolds scaling of the kurtosis).

+The worst answer is the one about the relation between energy dissipation and kurtosis (epsilon versus K).
+This actually has a very simple numerical answer: Var(epsilon) = (7/15) K - 1, which follows from some general assumptions plus basic algebra.
+But all it told me is that they are positively correlated.
+Perhaps if I had asked it a follow up question to be more quantitative then it might have got there.

+One of the best answers in my opinion is the one about magnetic diffusivity and the Larmor radius.
+The result with the ion thermal speed is something that I had worked out for myself on dimensional grounds, but I haven't seen explicitly discussed in the literature (although perhaps this is common knowledge among plasma physicists).
+And in addition, chatgpt gives a second version in terms of the Alfven speed, which is not something I had thought of myself, but which seems to be correct.

 # Conversation on MHD and Turbulence 2024-11-01 (chatgpt-4o)